lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

 The kymograph data is stored on Zenodo, a general-purpose open-access repository developed under the European OpenAIRE program and operated by CERN.
 Zenodo allows researchers to deposit data sets, research software, reports, and any other research related digital artifacts and allows them to be referenced by a Digital Object Identifier (DOI).
-We can download the kymograph we need directly from Zenodo using Pylake.
+We can download the kymograph we need directly from Zenodo using the function :func:`~lumicks.pylake.download_from_doi`.
 Since we don't want it in our working folder, we'll put it in a folder called `"test_data"`::

     filenames = lk.download_from_doi("10.5281/zenodo.4247279", "test_data")